 During this period the employer would have surely evaluated your skills and your attitude.
 Besides they would also suggest attending training and workshops to enhance your skills.
 You could come back again to seek a full-time job after the enhancement of other necessary skills.

 There could be companies who do call up for interviews.
 Don’t avoid attending one feeling that you haven’t completed your studies.
 Attend or participate in interviews considering them to be your practice session even if you are not interested in the job.

 It also allows you to tell your story, again and again, making you adept in explaining yourself.
 The more you attend the more you can answer questions on the spot practicing you to think critically.

 11. Update your profile:

-If you could take up part time work based on the educational background, it surely helps you to learn a lot about the real world.
-Every day would be learning phase which helps you to understand how to manage your time and work.
-It also provides opportunity for you to know how to work with different culture and set of people.
+If you could take up part-time work based on the educational background, it surely helps you to learn a lot about the real world.
+Every day would be the learning phase which helps you to understand how to manage your time and work.
+It also provides an opportunity for you to know how to work with different culture and set of people.

 13. Show willingness: